 About the Contributors

-Elena Cunningham, Student Life Editor, Creative Content Manager
+Elena Cunningham, Deputy Editor-in-Chief, Creative Content Manager

 Jaelyn Nguyen, A & E Editor, Staff Writer